usc-isi-i2/effect-workflows/README.md

 ## Running the Extractor Workflow

-1. Follow the Installation Instructions to install conda and conda-env if you dont hav ethem installed
+1. Follow the Installation Instructions to install conda and conda-env if you dont have them installed
 2. Create the effect environement `conda env create`
 3. Switch to the environment using `source activate effect-env`
 4. Run `.\make-extractor.sh`.
 This bundles up the entire environemnt, including python that is used to run the workflow